curvefi/llamma-simulator/README.md

 Value of A for the minimum of orange graph is the A we need to set for the market:
 `A = 50`.

-Let's take the value of the blue graph at `A = 50`: it is 0.11.
+Let's take the value of the blue graph at `A = 50`: it is 0.11 (when rounded up).
 It is the loss we MAY have in the worst case with N=4 which the position will lose if volatility is really bad.

 This means, we set `liquidation_discount = 0.11`.